prometheus/prometheus/documentation/examples/remote_storage/remote_storage_adapter/README.md

 replacement for the built-in specific remote storage implementations that have been removed from Prometheus.

-For InfluxDB, this binary is also a read adapter that supports reading back data through Prometheus via Prometheus's remote read protocol.
+For Graphite and InfluxDB, this binary is also a read adapter that supports reading back data through Prometheus via Prometheus's remote read protocol.

 ## Building